 3. Analyzing ANSI SQL Isolation Levels

 To start on a positive note, the locking isolation levels comply with the ANSI SQL requirements.

 Remark 2.
-The locking protocols of Table 2 define locking isolation levels that are at least as strong as the corresponding phenomena-based isolation levels of Table 1.
-See [OOBBGM] for proof.
+The locking protocols of Table 2 define locking isolation levels that are at least as strong as the corre-